it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 * Operations
 * Usability

-Product Security Architecture Maturity – measures how well the product’s architecture supports these security services and the likelihood that product changes will impact the Product Security Capability Maturity levels
-* Authentication
-* Authorization
-* Injection Prevention
-* Key/Secret/Credentials Management
-* User Session Management
-* Logging/Alerting
-* Data integrity protection
-* Data confidentiality protection

-Pg 3-4.
+Organizational Security Maturity: the quality the provider's organizational process for managing security risk in each of these CIS Controls components:
+* [not sure what to do here.
+Can we use a subset of the IGs?
+I don't think each of the 20 controls is the way to go]

 Product (Revision) Summary
-Details about the product that was submitted including its description, expected usage (i.e. use cases), version number(s), etc.
+* Details about the product that were submitted including its description, expected usage (i.e. use cases), version number(s), etc. This includes the Change List for Revision Submissions.
-Change list (if revision)

-Pg 5.
 Verification Methods
-Description of how the system was tested based on the changes, decision tree, etc.
+* Description of how the system was tested to include decision tree, etc., used in the verification process.

-Pg 6+.
 Maturity Trends
-For each product security capability or software assurance maturity level which changed, provide an explanation for why it changed.
+* A description of what caused a change for any product or organizational maturity level that changed.

 Appendices
-* Requirements Scores – individual requirements and whether the provider is meeting them
+* Requirements Scores: a list of all individual requirements and whether the provider is meeting them

-* Glossary – or link to our Github glossary
+### 2. Product Public Report Generation

+Each completed Verification will have a public report that provides basic information on the verification.
+This information will include:
+* A reference number for the review
+* The product's name and version number
+* The provider's name
+* The initial Verification Status and date
+* The current Verification Status and date
+* Contact information for the provider